 Each year, the Office of Student Services provides educational programs designed to address the needs of LMU's student body and further the mission of the University.
-The program schedule will be included within the monthly activities calendars.
+The program schedule will be included within the monthly activities' calendars.
 The topics include but are not limited to:

-- Career Exploration

-- Alcohol Education

-- Academic Success

-- Healthy Lifestyles

-- Diversity

-- Constitution Day and Voter Registration

-Educational programming for students occurs throughout the academic year in a variety of formats and locations.
+Career Exploration Alcohol Education Academic Success Healthy Lifestyles Diversity Constitution Day and Voter Registration 2022 - 2023 ANNUAL SECURITY AND FIRE SAFETY REPORT \ POLICE & SECURITY DEPARTMENT \ LMU Educational programming for students occurs throughout the academic year in a variety of formats and locations.
 Additional resources for students include a subscription to Student Health 101, a fully integrated wellness communication system that provides valuable wellness content to students in an active way throughout the academic year.

-The Human Resources department presents annual training/educational sessions for all employees.
+The University provides annual training/educational sessions for all employees.
 Emergency Procedures guide to all employees are available online and paper copies.